About Chamber of the Great Council

 These treasures are significant not only for their artistic value but also for their culture and historical Significance.
 Together, they offer a window into the opulence and grandeur of the Venetian Republic and the ideals and values that underpinned it.

-Chamber of the Great Council
+The Role of the Great Council Chamber in Venice's Governance

 The Chamber of the Great Council Doge's Palace has a long and storied history of Doge's Palace that reflects the power and prestige of the Venetian Republic.
 Originally built in the 9th century as a meeting place for the council of nobles, the chamber was rebuilt in the 14th century to accommodate the growing membership of the Great Council.
 Over the centuries, it has been adorned with stunning artwork and decorations that celebrate the achievements of the Venetian Republic.